Wasike-Elvis/ElvisPortifolio/README.md

 ## Technologies Used
 {I only used basic html and css to create a simple and easily understood potifolio with all my biography abd data.}
 ## Support and contact details
-{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}
+{Incase of any issues kindly email or contact me }
 ### License
 *{No licence}*
 Copyright (c) {year} **{None}**